wannerdev/mcopyfind/README.md

 ## Usage of Mcopyfind
 To enable it the settings have to be saved once.
-The Pugin only adds two buttons at this point in the grading view.
+The Pugin only adds two buttons at this point in the view all submissions grading view.
-The preset button to change settings and the compare all button which starts comparing all assignments with students consent with each other.
+The preset button to change presets and the compare all button.
+The compare all button starts comparing all assignments but only students who opted in while uploading.

+In this Plugin there are four presets the recommended setting, the absolute matching, minorEdits, and pdfheaderfooter.
+The minor edits has a lower threshold in matching accuracy and generally reaches a higher similarity score.
+An option was added to exclude header and footer margins in pdf files.
+This reduction of scanned area of the pdf can result in more accurate matchings as the reoccurring headers and footers are not added to the similarity score.
+If there are no headers or footers this setting is discouraged.
 The recommended presets are based on copyfinds recommendations detailed <a href="https://plagiarism.bloomfieldmedia.com/software/wcopyfind-instructions/" > here</a>.
 For now custom settings are not possible.
 ![usage btns](https://user-images.githubusercontent.com/7975579/183043231-b44eca87-d9fd-4f6c-87c6-730614743564.png)

 Students need to consent when they upload their assignment.